eirhor/es6-base/README.md

 # ES6 Base class
 This base class is meant to simplify the onload logic, and have the code run on page load.
 If a class is extending base, it will automatically run the init() function on load, as that is set in the constructor of base.

+I am planning to package this and release it on npm in the near future.

 ## Example of usage:
 ```js
 import Base from 'es6-base';